trishakukreja/Resume/README.md

 ### 🚀 Highlighted Projects
 - 🌿 **Farm Pure:** Created a platform connecting local farmers directly with consumers, engineering a custom GPS tracking system using Leaflet to render and set user coordinates.
 - 📈 **Financial News Sentiment Dashboard:** Built a real-time Streamlit application that fetches articles from NewsAPI.org and processes them using the FinBERT language model to analyze stock ticker sentiment.
-- 🎭 **KAI - Emotion Detection:** Co-Developed the backend for an innovative system that captures facial expressions to classify emotions (like happiness or anger) and adjusts conversational tone and visual animations on the fly, enabling the system to capture facial expressions via camera feed to classify emotions and dynamically adjust conversational tones and visual animations.
+- 🎭 **KAI - Emotion Detection:** Co-developed the backend for an innovative system that captures facial expressions via a camera feed to classify emotions (like happiness or anger) and dynamically adjusts conversational tones and visual animations on the fly.
 - 🧠 **Brain Tumour Classification:** Trained and optimized a classification model to detect three types of brain tumors.
 - 👁️ **Smart Vision-Based AI Assistant:** A real-time Computer Vision application that uses human gestures and facial analysis to automate workspace actions.
 It bridges the gap between human emotion and digital productivity by mapping physical cues to software triggers (Spotify, YouTube, and Windows System).